 $35,430 per year

 $17.03 per hour

 |Moderate-term on-the-job training|

-Explore resources for employment and wages by state and area for food and tobacco processing workers.
+Explore resources for employment and wages by state and area for food processing equipment workers.

-Compare the job duties, education, job growth, and pay of food and tobacco processing workers with similar occupations.
+Compare the job duties, education, job growth, and pay of food processing equipment workers with similar occupations.

-Learn more about food and tobacco processing workers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.
+Learn more about food processing equipment workers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.